 Can I Copy Your Homework?

-Can you think of any game series out there that has found success offering gameplay that is the epitome of chaotic fun within a setting that is oppressed by an evil dictator?
+Can you think of any series out there that has found success offering gameplay that is the epitome of chaotic fun within a setting that is oppressed by an evil dictator?
 Oh, and also is heavily influenced by Cuban culture.

-That’s right; this game is basically Just Cause.
+That’s right; this is basically Just Cause.
 Only its been given the usual Farcry treatment and offers some of the bells and whistles that fans of the series enjoy.
 We only wish that the grappling hook allowed you to traverse the entire land faster than any vehicle.

-However, the wingsuit on offer within this game does act as a fairly suitable substitute.
+However, the wingsuit on offer within this does act as a fairly suitable substitute.
 We just can’t help but see the similarities and feel like it’s lazy on the part of Ubisoft here.

-We know that Just Cause doesn’t have a monopoly on satirical Cuban-inspired settings but with an established AAA game already out there, why try to re-create the wheel?
+We know that Just Cause doesn’t have a monopoly on satirical Cuban-inspired settings but with an established AAA already out there, why try to re-create the wheel?

 You might think that this is the only example of this.
 However, if you even consider some of the content on offer here, it’s far from original.
-Take the early mission in this game where you go and burn down a plantation.
+Take the early mission in this where you go and burn down a plantation.

 The Right Tool For The Right Job

-This is the game‘s way of pushing the core principles of combat.
+This is the ‘s way of pushing the core principles of combat.
 Farcry 6 presents Itself as a nuanced and multi-faceted platform where each loadout choice is key to success, and scouting out each camp is essential for success.
 In some cases, this can be beneficial, but overall, this isn’t all that necessary.

 However, for the most part, you can get through almost all encounters so long as you have a silencer, two types of ammo, and a decent selection of bog-standard weapons.
-In fact, you can get through the vast majority of the game, never changing your gun loadouts at all.
+In fact, you can get through the vast majority of the , never changing your gun loadouts at all.

-However, what I will say is that when the game does ask you to infiltrate huge compounds throughout the main mission and throw in lots of ways to infiltrate with stealth, lots of enemy varieties with various weaknesses and strengths and tonnes of little extras dotted around, which allow you to use your surroundings to your advantage.
+However, what I will say is that when the does ask you to infiltrate huge compounds throughout the main mission and throw in lots of ways to infiltrate with stealth, lots of varieties with various weaknesses and strengths and tonnes of little extras dotted around, which allow you to use your surroundings to your advantage.
 We have to give credit where it’s due; it really does work.

 It’s not Dishonored in terms of its open-ended level design and problem-solving options.
 However, due to the added options and the varied combat strategies, however unnecessary they may be, but it is fun, and it works.
-We just wish that the game was more consistent in this regard.
+We just wish that the was more consistent in this regard.

 An AI Oversight

-To have a complex combat system, you need to have enemy soldiers that know how to strategize against you, make you adapt to situations, and plan accordingly before you even engage in a firefight.
+To have a complex combat system, you need to have that know how to strategize against you, make you adapt to situations, and plan accordingly before you even engage in a firefight.
 The AI in F.E.A.R. is normally my go-to example.

 However, the problem with the AI in Farcry 6 is that they are about as smart as a big bag of rocks.
-The Enemy soldiers stand out in the open, telegraph their attacks, they don’t flank the player, they don’t change up their attack pattern, and if you go for the stealthy route, the chances are that no one is going to catch you in the act.
+The stand out in the open, telegraph their attacks, they don’t flank the player, they don’t change up their attack pattern, and if you go for the stealthy route, the chances are that no one is going to catch you in the act.

 This leads to a rather repetitive process of clearing out camps, and once you find a method that works, there isn’t much motivation to change it up.
 So unless you can make your own fun, this can be a real issue for some players.

-Plus, it’s worth mentioning that there is a clear lack of consequences within this game at times.
+Plus, it’s worth mentioning that there is a clear lack of consequences within this at times.
 On a number of occasions, I infiltrated an area, rushed past enemies, grabbed the item I came there for, and then inevitably got rushed by enemies.

 However, upon dying, all the enemies were gone, and I was free to leave the area with no consequence whatsoever.
-So, in short, sometimes it’s easier and more convenient to die, which isn’t exactly conducive to a quality game.
+So, in short, sometimes it’s easier and more convenient to die, which isn’t exactly conducive to a quality .

 Cathartic Carnage and Chaos

-We have ragged on this game quite a lot here and not without reason.
-However, despite all of its flaws, this game really shines when you look past the areas that are rough around the edges and just enjoy the carnage.
+We have ragged on this quite a lot here and not without reason.
+However, despite all of its flaws, this really shines when you look past the areas that are rough around the edges and just enjoy the carnage.

-This game offers so much over-the-top silliness, so many brutally over-the-top weapons, a laundry list of ways to get around, and tonnes of content to get through.
+This offers so much over-the-top silliness, so many brutally over-the-top weapons, a laundry list of ways to get around, and tonnes of content to get through.

 You can use the Supremo to let off a flurry of bombs, you can use your trusty flamethrower, you can use a wide variety of projectiles, or you can get your hands on any of the unique weapons like Sharkbite or Com.Pew.Ter.